ocastany/GradissimoCalculator/README.md

 Python code for the calculation of Gaussian beams and application to Gradissimo fibers.

-The geometry of a Gradissimo fiber is the following:
+Geometry of a Gradissimo fiber:

           input_fiber    HS       GI         OUT
         _________________________________